dimicoding/ClayCafe/MARKETING.md

 **How can you demonstrate expertise, authoritativeness and trustworthiness in your content?**
 <br>

--Including high-quality blog-posts and practical tips or tutorials further establishes credibility.
+- Including high-quality blog-posts and practical tips or tutorials further establishes credibility.
 Engaging with readers by encouraging comments and fostering a sense of community also enhances trustworthiness.

 **Would there be other pages within your own site you could link to from your chosen page?**
 <br>